 BACKGROUND

-Consistent with the Commission's Alternative Rate Policy Statement, on March 31, 2000 Transwestern filed tariff sheets describing a negotiated rate transportation contract with U.S. Gas Transmission ("USGT") effective April 1, 2000.
-The tariff sheets listed the term, quantity, receipt and delivery points, rate, and applicable rate schedule.
+Consistent with the Commission's Alternative Rate Policy Statement, on March 31, 2000 Transwestern filed tariff sheets describing a negotiated rate transportation contract with U.S. Gas Transmission ("USGT") that became effective April 1, 2000.
+The tariff sheets described the contract’s term, quantity, receipt and delivery points, rate, and applicable rate schedule.
 The rate is a negotiated rate because it includes a a provision allowing Transwestern to share in Commodity Sales Margins (as defined in the tariff sheets) with USGT.
 Except for the negotiated rate, the contract contains no material deviations from Transwestern's FERC Gas Tariff.

 In its protest, SoCal relies on an unsubstantiated belief that "the proposed transaction will cause a deterioration of existing services as well as potentially eliminate any benefits to existing customers from the expected implementation of Order No. 637 . . .."
 As described more fully below, SoCal's allegations are without merit.
 SoCal mischaracterizes the contract, and in support of its allegations tries to rely on provisions of the contract that are in fact consistent with Transwestern's FERC Gas Tariff and applicable Commission policy.